-Today I would like to discuss about change detection in Angular.
-Change detection is crucial to understand in order to keep Angular application’s performance better.
-In a small Angular application, you will not see any significant performance boost using change detection.
-But, in larger applications having thousands of components with complex component tree structure, will have performance boost using change detection.
+Change detection is crucial to understand in order to keep an Angular application’s performance better.
+In a small Angular application, you will not see any significant performance boost using it.
+But, in larger applications having thousands of components with complex component tree structure, will have performance boost using it.

 What is change detection in Angular?

 Change Detection means updating the DOM whenever data is changed.
 Angular can detect when component data changes, and then automatically re-render the view to reflect that change.

 Any component’s state change is triggered by these three things:-

 - Events – click, submit….

 - HTTP API – any interaction with server

 There needs to be a mechanism to detect component state changes, and re-rendered the view as needed.
 Let’s see how it works.